-- Tie-downs shall be Simpson HDU2-SDS2.5, KC Metals ADST2, USP Structural Connectors PHD2A, or an equivalent able to withstand an allowable tensile load of 3075 lbs or more, installed per manufacturer's instructions. - End studs(s) to which tie-downs are installed, shall be 3x minimum or double 2x.
-For nailing at double studs, see Sheet D5. - All tie-downs shall use 5/8"ø (A36) threaded rod adhesive-type anchors with minimum embedment per Detail 1/D4.
+- Tie-downs shall be Simpson HDU2-SDS2.5, KC Metals ADST2, USP Structural Connectors PHD2A, or an equivalent able to withstand an allowable tensile load of 3075 lbs or more, installed per manufacturer's instructions. - 2.
+End studs(s) to which tie-downs are installed, shall be 3x minimum or double 2x.
+For nailing at double studs, see Sheet D5 and D4 where applicable. - 3.
+All tie-downs shall use 5/8"ø (A36) threaded rod adhesive-type anchors with minimum embedment per Detail 1/D4.